ploomber/ci/README.md

 # Ploomber CI

-Make sure your Data Science is reproducible by automatically testing it each time you push to your repository.
+Make sure your Data Science pipeline is reproducible by automatically running it each time you push to your repository.

 ## How it works